 1. Listen more than you talk: to your team, to your customers, to visionaries in the outside world.
 Of course it is important to get your points across, to be visible in the increasingly competitive space of experts who seem to know it all.
 But finding out what is really needed and who needs your support, getting the first inkling of something that is about to go wrong, understanding how changes in the world will affect your industry, all this you will only find out once you shut up.
 Reporters are usually good listeners, but they tend to lose that skill once they dive into commentary and essay writing – and winning the power struggles in the newsroom.

-9. You will always be a role model, good or bad.
-It doesn’t matter what you preach, important is what you do.
-Your team will watch you closely and adjust.
-This will be the culture, this will set the pace.
-If you talk journalism first but act money first, they will understand.
+9. You will always be a role model, good or bad: It it is important what you do than what you preach.
+Your team will watch closely how you act and adjust.
+Your actions are very important in setting the culture and pace of your organisation.
+If you talk 'journalism first' but act 'money first', they will understand.
 If you talk team play but always put yourself in the limelight, they will notice.
 If you talk flexibility and family first but always prioritise work over caring commitments, people will know what is expected of them.
 Then again really bad leaders can actually be good role models, because people will learn how not to do it.